 Demand for green and clean personal care products continues to rise as consumers become more conscious of the eco-ethical impact of their beauty routines.
-Consumers are moving beyond clean beauty’s original “free-from” concept and now want to be assured that their products are not only good for them, but also are good socially and environmentally.
+Consumers are moving beyond clean beauty’s original “free-from” concept and now want to be assured that their products are not only good for them but also are good socially and environmentally.
 At the same time, there is a drive toward greater ingredient transparency and simplicity.
 This translates to a desire for shorter ingredient listings and fewer products in beauty routines.

-Figure 1 shows the evolution of ‘clean and green’ claims for global new product launches in skin care and color cosmetics over the past three years.
+Figure 1 shows the evolution of ‘clean and green’ claims for global new product launches in skin care and color cosmetics over the past 3 years.
 While “free from” claims have risen modestly, natural and ethical and environmental claims are accelerating.

 Regionally, we see the overall green/clean trend is strongest in Western Europe and North America (Figure 2).
 In North America, where free-from claims are still trending, products with eco-ethical claims comprised more than 40% of new launches in skin care and color cosmetics.
 In Europe, nearly 44% of new launches had natural claims.
 And in Latin America, eco-ethical positioning is what is resonating most.
-For the Asian market, 39% of new products had natural claims and substantially fewer eco-ethical claims than the rest of the world.
+For the Asia market, 39% of new products had natural claims and substantially fewer eco-ethical claims than the rest of the world.

 The above paid-for content was produced by and posted on behalf of the Sponsor.
 Content provided is generated solely by the Sponsor or its affiliates, and it is the Sponsor’s responsibility for the accuracy, completeness and validity of all information included.
 Cosmetics & Toiletries takes steps to ensure that you will not confuse sponsored content with content produced by Cosmetics & Toiletries and governed by its editorial policy.